Predictions for the Leptonic Dirac CP-Violating Phase: Analysis and Results

 Clearly, more care must be taken for the cases of BM and NEW7 mixing.
 As is well known, the viable parameter space for these two cases is significantly smaller than it is for the other mixing patterns considered here, as BM mixing generically predicts values for the solar mixing angle that are quite large while for NEW7 the prediction is on the smaller side, falling on the tail ends of the experimentally allowed region.
 For instance, inside the domain of allowed values of $b$ and $c$, the allowed combinations of $y$ and $z$ are far more limited in the BM and NEW7 patterns than for the other patterns, disallowing large swathes of parameter space.
 This lack of parameter space freedom results in the fact that the step of approximating $P_{b|c}(b)$ by $P_b(b)$, as given by Eq.~\eqref{eq:PbPy}, is far more inaccurate for BM and NEW7 mixing than for the other four scenarios.
 Similarly, we see that $P_b(b)$ for BM mixing does not correspond to Eq.~\eqref{eq:PbPy} as well as it does for the other patterns, as can be seen on the right side of Figure~\ref{fig:zlines}.
-Lastly, we see that the scenarios BM and NEW7 mixing are completely unable to reproduce the global fit of $P_z(z)$, (Figure~\ref{fig:PcPzbm}, right side), which indicates the unsuitability of using the process detailed in Section~\ref{sec:estPzguessPc}, in which $P_c(c)$ is determined by optimizing $P_z(z)$ to match the global fit.
+Lastly, we see that the scenarios BM and NEW7 mixing are completely unable to reproduce the global fit of $P_z(z)$, (Figure~\ref{fig:PcPzbm}, right side), which indicates the unsuitability of determining $P_c(c)$ by optimizing $P_z(z)$ to match the global fit.

-Furthermore, we can also see this feature when comparing the approaches used in this paper for determining $P_{\cos\delta}(\cos\delta)$ as compared to approaches taken in previous literature, in which the experimental distributions are taken to be uncorrelated inputs in determining the posterior probability distribution.
+Furthermore, we can also see this feature when comparing our approach for determining $P_{\cos\delta}(\cos\delta)$ as compared to approaches taken in previous literature, in which the experimental distributions are taken to be uncorrelated inputs in determining the posterior probability distribution.
 An assumption that is often made in the literature is that the model can always accommodate all values of the experimentally measured parameters.
-However, we have seen that in this particular (quite simple) model scenario, the range of $z$ is limited, as is the range of $y$ in the approach of the previous section.
-As a result, it is instructive to compare these methods for the two approaches discussed in this work.
+However, we have seen that in this particular (quite simple) model scenario, the range of $z$ is limited.